What’s Ahead for New York? Maybe a Budget ‘Nightmare Scenario’

 The scale of the financial catastrophe currently facing state and local governments is so immense that it boggles the imagination.
 In July, an analysis of government data by the Center for Budget and Policy Priorities found that state governments faced shortfalls of more than $550 billion over the next two fiscal years.
 The New York State government faces $60 billion in projected deficits over the next four years.
 The crisis is particularly dire for the state agency that most directly impacts life in New York, the Metropolitan Transportation Authority.

 The MTA currently estimates that it faces a $16 billion shortfall over the next four years.
 The agency is considering drastic cuts to subway and bus service, and commuter-rail service.
 “It’s a nightmare scenario, and it’s not hypothetical, it’s what will happen if they are short all this money,” says Carol Kellermann, a commentator and former president of the Citizens Budget Commission.
-“These are two opposite approaches of how you make the case,” Kellerman said.
+“These are two opposite approaches of how you make the case,” Kellermann said.
 The city is putting off austerity; the MTA is making doomsday plans.
-Both entities, though, have come to the same conclusion: Any viable solution has to start with an infusion of many billions more in federal aid from Congress and the Biden Administration.
+Both entities, though, have come to the same conclusion: Any viable solution has to start with an infusion of many billions more in federal aid from Congress and the Biden administration.

 Which, knowing Washington, may not be anything to count on.